rythmengine/jfinal-rythm/README.md

 }
 ```

+In your properties file:

-3. Configure template home in your properties file:
+1. Configure template home in your properties file:

 ```
+# this set the template home to WEB-INF/rythm folder
 rythm.home.template=../rythm
 ```

-In the above configuration, the template home is set to WEB-INF/rythm

-4. Enable i18n if needed in your properties file:
+2. Enable i18n if needed in your properties file:

 ```
 rythm.i18n.enabled=true